winnichenko/BLOB-87/README.md

 The community also hangs out and discusses on [Discord chat](https://discord.gg/DkD73dP).

 # Contributing
-You are can contribute by issuing a bug or requesting a new feature on our [issues page](https://github.com/nesbox/tic.computer/issues).
+You can contribute by issuing a bug or requesting a new feature on our [issues page](https://github.com/nesbox/tic.computer/issues).
 Keep in mind when engaging on a discussion to follow our [Code of Conduct](https://github.com/nesbox/TIC-80/blob/master/CODE_OF_CONDUCT.md).

 You can also contribute by reviewing or improving our [wiki](https://github.com/nesbox/tic.computer/wiki).